mrjackyliang/discord-stonker-bot/README.md

 ```

 ### 2. Notifications
 Get notifications from user actions surrounding your server.
 When a nickname change, username change, deleted message, or edited message is detected, a notification will be sent to the log channel specified in the [base settings](#1-base-settings).

-This feature will work under `all` and `snitch` modes only.
+_This feature will work under `snitch` and `all` modes only._

 | __Key__                              | __Type__  | __Description__                             | __Accepted Values__ |
 |--------------------------------------|-----------|---------------------------------------------|---------------------|